Norwell District Secondary School: Extracurricular activities and clubs

-Norwell District Secondary School’s athletic teams, formerly known as the Redmen, include badminton, basketball, cross country running, field hockey, ice hockey, rugby, soccer, track and field, and volleyball.
+Norwell District Secondary School’s athletic teams include badminton, basketball, cross country running, field hockey, ice hockey, soccer, track and field, and volleyball.
 The school hosts tournaments in ice hockey and volleyball, sports in which the school is competitive.

-Norwell’s grade nine and eleven Hockey Skills Program and Integrated Arts Projects at Drayton Theatre, CELP, state of the art technical programming, new LEAF program, and achievement of becoming an ECO Gold School represent the foundation of a new way of building educational programs that are relevant to learning and to our learners.

 Cut the Mic, formerly known as Infrasonic, is an annual event at Norwell, usually held in April.
 Bands and musicians within the school perform for the community.

 Norwell has held the Relay For Life since 2004 to fundraise for the Canadian Cancer Society.
 In the first five years of Relay For Life, the school has raised over $200,000 toward this cause.